About Your Personality Report

-What follows are the results based on your survey responses.
-The results are grouped here into five categories: extraversion, agreeableness, conscientiousness, emotional stability, and openness.
+Your responses to the previous questions have been used to generate the report below.
+The results are grouped here into five categories: Extraversion, Agreeableness, Conscientiousness, Emotional Stability, and Openness.
 These categories represent the way that most people talk about personality and may therefore reflect cultural or social biases.

 While many or all of these categories may look like words you typically use (even ones that often are accompanied with a value judgment) it is important to understand that these five factors are really labels used by psychologists to describe differences between people.